Mt. Kiso-koma-ga-take (木曽駒ヶ岳) and

 bus timetable is here, and the Komagane to Shinjuku

 bus timetable is here.

-The Keio Dentetsu Bus Co. also now offers a round-trip
+At one time, the Keio Dentetsu Bus Co. also offered a round-trip

 ticket from Shinjuku all the way to the top of the ropeway at